jfynbo/PyLongslit/docs/getting_started.rst

 You have to excecute the steps exactly in the order they are presented in the contents table below.

+**!!!IMPORTANT!!!**

+**The tutorial describes a series of parameters that need to be set in various scripts to match your data.
+For the tutorial data, everything in the tutorial directory has the right parameters set.
+This means that you can directly execute the scripts as they are provided.**

 Tutorial
 ----------------------------------------------------